KnapsackPro/docs.knapsackpro.com/_posts/2021-04-08-how-to-run-ruby-on-rails-tests-on-github-actions-using-rspec.md

 To use Postgres on Github Actions you need to set up a service for Postgres.
 I recommend using additional options that will configure Postgres to use RAM instead of disk.
 This way your database can run faster in a testing environment.

-We also provide an option to do a health check to ensure the database is up and running before you start running tests.
+In the config below, we also pass the settings for doing a health check to ensure the database is up and running before you start running tests.

 {% highlight yml %}
 # If you need DB like PostgreSQL, Redis then define service below.